thanhtantran/rkllm_api_bundle/README.md

 - By default, the target platform is rk3588, and the model path is models/deepseek-r1-1.5b-w8a8.rkllm, and the listening port is 8080.
 - You can manually specify parameters, such as `uv run server.py --rkllm_model_path=path/to/model.rkllm --target_platform=rk3576 --port=8080`

-Then, you can access this server through `http://your.ip:8080/rkllm_chat/v1`.
-Please note that the server only implemented `/v1/chat/completions`, so not all of the functions can work properly
+Then, you can access this server through `http://your.ip:8080/v1/chat/completions` Please note that the server only implemented POST `/v1/chat/completions` and GET `/v1/models`, NOTE all of the functions as OpenAI

 You can use client.py to test: